mautic/user-documentation/docs/channels/emails.rst

 Mautic tracks clicks of each link in an Email, with the stats displayed at the bottom of each Email detail view under the Click Counts tab.

-You can disable tracking for a certain link by adding the mautic:disable:tracking="true" html attribute.
+You can disable tracking for a certain link by adding the `mautic:disable:tracking="true"` HTML attribute.

 For example: